System Design Space

 • Design data models as domain contracts: strong types, constraints, explicit conversions, and validation at boundaries.

-• Treat OpenAPI as the source of truth: versioning, breaking-change checks, and contract checks should run in CI.
+• Keep the OpenAPI description as the source of truth: versioning, breaking-change checks, and contract checks should run in CI.

 • Make async boundaries explicit so hidden blocking work does not creep into request handlers.